ljw1004/csharpspec/csharp/classes.md

 A parameter declared with an `out` modifier is an output parameter.
 Similar to a reference parameter, an output parameter does not create a new storage location.
 Instead, an output parameter represents the same storage location as the variable given as the argument in the method invocation.

-When a formal parameter is an output parameter, the corresponding argument in a method invocation must consist of the keyword `out` followed by a *variable_reference* (§5.3.3) of the same type as the formal parameter.
+When a formal parameter is an output parameter, the corresponding argument in a method invocation must consist of the keyword `out` followed by a *variable_reference* ([Precise rules for determining definite assignment](variables.md#precise-rules-for-determining-definite-assignment)) of the same type as the formal parameter.
 A variable need not be definitely assigned before it can be passed as an output parameter, but following an invocation where a variable was passed as an output parameter, the variable is considered definitely assigned.

 Within a method, just like a local variable, an output parameter is initially considered unassigned and must be definitely assigned before its value is used.

 Every output parameter of a method must be definitely assigned before the method returns.

-A method declared as a partial method (§10.2.7) or an iterator (§10.14) cannot have output parameters.
+A method declared as a partial method ([Partial methods](classes.md#partial-methods)) or an iterator ([Iterators](classes.md#iterators)) cannot have output parameters.

 Output parameters are typically used in methods that produce multiple return values.
 For example:
 ```csharp